shayyo/selenium_simple_project/README.md

 6. In Pycharm, go to 'File' --> 'Settings' --> 'Project' --> 'Project Interpreter' and in 'Project Interpreter' field point to the Python interpreter located under the 'venv\Scripts' directory of your main project directory

 How to run tests:

-In Python, run file 'test.py'
+Via Pycharm, run file 'test.py'
+Via CLI, 'python3 test.py'

 General project information:

+Refer to 'EXAMPLE TEST' in 'test.py' file.

 Developed on Windows 10.